 Variations

 Cabbage dolma uses cabbage leaves instead of grape leaves — winter version.
-Vegetable dolma stuffs tomatoes, eggplant, and peppers with the same filling — summer version.
-Quince dolma uses hollowed-out quince — Sheki regional specialty.
+The üç bacı ("three sisters") trio stuffs eggplant, peppers, and tomatoes with the same filling — summer version.
+Quince dolma uses hollowed-out quince — a Sheki regional specialty.
 Iranian-Azerbaijani dolma adds saffron and slightly less mint.
 Modern Baku restaurant dolma is plated with the yogurt sauce piped on top.

 On the Palate